HR

 By Sellick Partnership

-If you are interested in starting a career in human resource management, it is important to know what kinds of qualifications and experience you will need.
+If you are interested in starting a career in human resources, it is important to know what kinds of qualifications and experience you will need.
 By learning more about what employers are looking for, you can maximise your chances of landing a HR job and get your career off on the right foot.

 If you are curious about people management, have an affinity for problem-solving and enjoy working in a dynamic, fast-paced environment, a career in human resources (HR) could be a perfect fit for you.
 However, if you are just starting out in the sector, you may not be aware of what employers are looking for when hiring for an entry-level position.